Cloudlynx/docs/gettingstarted.rst

 Additional training courses and course material are available on the Cloudlynx website: https://www.cloudlynx.ch

+.. sidebar:: **Note:**

-**Note:** This document assumes you have an active Cloudlynx account.
+   This document assumes you have an active Cloudlynx account.

 Cloudlynx Dashboard
 -------------------